-Beyond Sitting Bull: 10 Lesser-Known Native Americans We Should Know About
+Beyond Sitting Bull: 10 Lesser-Known Native Americans We All Should Know

 Americans in general are notorious for knowing little about history.
 This goes especially for Native American history.
 Everyone has heard of Sitting Bull, Pocahontas, Geronimo, Sacagewea, Crazy Horse.
 But beyond those famous names, many Americans would be hard-pressed to name other famous indigenous leaders.

 Here is just a small sampling of the many Native Americans who have accomplished great things in our history that are not as well-known as they should be.
 Of course, this barely scratches the surface.
 This list does not include so many: Chief Joseph, Red Cloud, Black Kettle, Tecumseh, Squanto, Black Hawk, Wilma Mankiller...well...we could go on and on and on!
 All of us who love history know that, the more we dig, the more surprising truths we find!

 1. IRA HAYES